About Beltane Celtic Music Festival

 https://gregsheehan.com.au

 Meaning “folly/nonsense” in Irish, Amaidí are a dynamic young trio from Brisbane that have set alight the Celtic music scene in Australia.
-Blending the rich traditions of Irish, Scottish, and Australian music into a fast-paced, modern tapestry of sound, their infectious energy and contemporary twist on traditional tunes will certainly get the party going.
+Blending the rich traditions of Irish, Scottish, and Australian music into a fast-paced, modern tapestry of sound, their infectious energy and contemporary twist on traditional tunes will be getting the party going.

 https://www.folkfestival.org.au/artists/amaidí